 (7) Application Acceptance Period--That period of time during which Applications may be submitted to the Department.
 For Tax-Exempt Bond Developments it is the date the Application is submitted to the Department.

-(8) Award Letter and Loan Term Sheet--A document that may be issued to an awardee of a Direct Loan before the issuance of a Commitment and/or Contract which preliminarily sets forth the terms and conditions under which the Direct Loan will be made available.
-An Award Letter and Loan Term Sheet will typically be contingent on the awardee satisfying certain requirements prior to executing a Commitment and/or Contract.
+(8) Award Letter --A document that may be issued to an awardee of a Direct Loan before the issuance of a Commitment or Contract which preliminarily sets forth the terms and conditions under which the Direct Loan will be made available.
+An Award Letter will typically be contingent on the awardee satisfying certain requirements prior to executing a Commitment or Contract.

 (9) Bank Trustee--A federally insured bank with the ability to exercise trust powers in the State of Texas.